OpenMetaInfo/OpenMeta-Docs/pages/en-US/docs/features/metadata/field.md

 | 16 | OneToMany | OneToMany |  |
 | 17 | ManyToMany | ManyToMany |  |

+* The default value of a field is automatically set to its zero value based on the field type.
-> Note: The foreign keys of OneToOne and ManyToOne are logical foreign keys, not physical database foreign keys.
+* The foreign keys of OneToOne and ManyToOne are logical foreign keys, not physical database foreign keys.

 ### 3.1 `String`